brunosduarte/project-web-crawler/README.md

 In this project was implemented a web crawler that dig into a domain and extract all internal links generating a sitemap with the content.
 On the <em>"Frontend"</em> you insert the domain, this information is sent to the <em>"Server"</em> that crawl the website and generate a list of links.
-The process to dig into the website is made by another application named <em>"Workers"</em> that pick up the list of founded links in the root page and distribute the job with Docker in many Threads to minimize the time to obtain the results.
+The process to dig into the website is made on server, spreading the job to <em>"Workers"</em> that pick up the list of founded links in the root page and distribute the job with .
-For the job operation between <em>"Workers"</em> and <em>"Server"</em> was used the concept of PUB/SUB using RabbitMQ.
-When the <em>"Server"</em> gives back the result to the <em>"Frontend"</em> is generated a Tree view of the results using the library D3.js.
+For the job operation between <em>"Workers"</em> and <em>"Server"</em> was used the concept of When the <em>"Server"</em> gives back the result to the <em>"Frontend"</em> is generated a Tree view of the results using the library D3.js.
 Click on the button <strong>"Export"<strong> and download a <strong>Sitemap XML file</strong>.